rebeccaz4/MRMR/README.md

 ```

 ## 💡 Example Usage

-Below we present a simple use-case example.
-For more information, see the [documentation](https://embeddings-benchmark.github.io/mteb/).
+Below we present a simple use-case example to show how to run a benchmark.
 ```python
 import mteb